GravityPDF/gravity-pdf-documentation/docs/v6/users/shortcodes-and-mergetags.md

 For the best balance between security and access, it is recommended to enable signed PDF URLs so that anyone with access to the link can view the document for a specific time period (which you define).

 :::info What are Signed PDF URLs?
 They are special auto-expiring URLs that allow _anyone_ with the link to view the PDF.
-They are useful if you want to share the URL via email to a third party, don't want to store IP addresses with entries, or would like to display the link on a page that already authenticates a user.
+They are useful if you want to share the URL via email to a third party, don't want to store IP addresses with entries, or would like to display the link on a page restricted to specific user role(s).
 Both Shortcode and Merge Tag options support signed URLs, **but the feature has to be enabled** (see below).
 [Find out more about the PDF security and how Signed PDF URLs fit in the picture](http://localhost:3000/v6/users/pdf-security#default-security).
 :::

 ## Shortcode or Merge Tag?